 If you wish to make a tax payment, you will be able to choose to pay with direct withdrawal from a bank account (account and routing numbers required) or pay with a credit card (IRS fees apply).
 Afterward, they will send a confirmation of your accepted extension e-file by e-mail or text message.
 I got mine within a few hours.

 Option #2: Free File Fillable Forms

 This one’s a little harder to find, but here are some step-by-step instructions.
 Go to the Free File Fillable Forms site (go alliteration!) and click on “Start Free File Fillable Forms”.
 Click “Sign-in” on the top left, and create a new account with your e-mail and password information.
 After you’re signed in, click on “Continue” and pick your form.
 Go with the full form 1040.
 On the top right, you should see an icon with the label “File an Extension”.

 This will bring up Form 4868.
 Click around the form to fill the boxes out.
 You’ll need to estimate your total tax liability, but since this is just an online version of the form so there is no guidance included.
 As above, you can request your estimated tax payment to be withdrawn electronically by supplying your bank’s routing and account numbers.
 For identification purposes, you’ll need your adjusted gross income (AGI) from your 2009 tax return.

 Please note that filing an extension only extends the time to file your return and does not extend the time to pay any tax due.
 To avoid late payment penalties and interest you must estimate what tax will be due and pay that when you file the extension.
 I would overestimate my tax liability a bit to avoid penalties, and get a slight refund when I eventually file my full return.

 Got state income taxes as well?
-Here is a helpful page on manually requesting state-specific tax extensions.
+Here is a helpful page on state-specific tax extensions.